kchmck/vim-coffee-script/Readme.md

     let coffee_compiler = '/usr/bin/coffee'

+This option is set to `coffee` by default.

 ### CoffeeCompile: Compile Snippets of CoffeeScript

 The `CoffeeCompile` command shows how the current file or a snippet of